MicrosoftDocs/windowsserverdocs/includes/guarded-fabric-initialize-hgs-default-step-one.md

-Determine a suitable distributed network name (DNN) for the HGS cluster.
+Clients can contact any HGS node in a failover cluster by using the failover clustering distributed network name (DNN).
+You'll need to choose a DNN.
-This name will be registered in the HGS DNS service to make it easy to contact any node in the HGS cluster.
+This name will be registered in the HGS DNS service.
 As an example, if you have 3 HGS nodes with hostnames HGS01, HGS02, and HGS03, you might decide to choose "HGS" or "HgsCluster" for the DNN.
-Do not provide a fully qualified domain name to the `Initialize-HgsServer` cmdlet (use "hgs" not "hgs.relecloud.com").

 <!-- Appears in guarded-fabric-initialize-hgs-ad-mode-default.md and guarded-fabric-initialize-hgs-tpm-mode-default.md